The Ergohacks Verdict

 Materials: Aluminum body

-The S8000 will let you make considerable improvements in your local network and prioritise traffic out to the internet but if you don’t have a decent internet connection a lot of what it can do will be wasted effort.
+The S8000 will let you make considerable improvements in your local network and prioritize traffic out to the internet but if you don’t have a decent internet connection a lot of what it can do will be wasted effort.
 Consider the modem you connect with’s abilities and the quality of the connection your ISP provides as well as the S8000 is only one link in a chain.